timflutre/QLife2025/simulations/readme.md

 conda env create -f simu_env.yml
 ```

-For the simulations, we use msprime (coalescent simulations) for the neutral burn-in phase and generate the initial population.
+For the simulations, we use msprime (coalescent simulations) for the neutral burn-in phase and generate coalescence trees.
+Mutations are then overlayed to these trees, to generate the genotypes of the founders (initial population).
-We then use a forward-in-time simulator (simuPOP) to add selection (stabilizing selection)
+We then use a forward-in-time simulator (simuPOP) to do multiple round of selection, using the previously generate founders as base population.

+Individual are selected based on their probability to have offsprings, i.e their fitness.
+The fitness of an individual is calculated using its phenotype, via an exponential fitness function: exp(-(phenotype - optimum) ** 2 / varW).
+This function means that the farther the phenotype of an individual is from the optimum phenotype, the lower the fitness.
+This decrease of the fitness also depends on the width varW of the function: the smaller varW is, the stronger the selection will be.

+The phenotype P is calculated via adding a genetic contribution G to an environmental contribution E.
+The genetic contribution (or breeding value) is the part of the phenotype that will be transmitted to the next generation while the environmental contribution is a noise drawn from a normal distribution.
+The heritability $h^2$ will determine the part of the phenotype that is due to the genetic contribution (if $h^2 = 1$, then the phenotype is equal to the breeding value; on the contrary, if $h^2 = 0$, then the phenotype is equal to the environmental noise).
+Finally, the genetic contribution is obtained by adding the genotypes x at all SNPs, weighted by the SNP effects $\beta$.
+To summarize:
+- $G = \sum_{i = SNP} x_i \beta_i$
+- $E ~ N(0, \sigma^{2}_{E})$
+- $P = G + E$
+- $h^2 = \sigma^{2}_{G} / \sigma^{2}_{P} = \sigma^{2}_{G} / (\sigma^{2}_{G} + \sigma^{2}_{E})$

 ```
 conda activate qlife_simu
 ```